PORT VENDRES

 The Saumur was a French freighter built in 1920 by the Forth Shipbuilding & Engineering Corporation shipyards in Alloa, Scotland, on behalf of the Société Maritime Auxiliaire de Transport, of Nantes.
 Measuring 2955 tons, it was 99 meters long and 13 meters wide.
 It was operated by a crew of 30 sailors.

-In 1929, it was bought by the Delmas-Frères and Vieljeux company.
-Requisitioned by the French State in 1939 to participate in the war effort, it was made available to the Société Maritime Nationale and armed with a cannon.
-He participated in the Norwegian campaign in 1940, which earned him a summons to the order of the Navy.
-On December 21, 1942, following the agreement between the Minister of the Vichy regime Pierre Laval and the Reich Commissioner Karl Kaufmann on the provision of the French merchant fleet to the Axis forces, the Saumur passed into German hands.
+In 1929, it was bought by the Delmas-Frères et Vieljeux company.
+Requisitioned by the French state in 1939 to participate in the war effort, it was placed at the disposal of the Société Maritime Nationale and armed with a cannon.
+He participated in the Norwegian campaign in 1940, which earned him a citation to the Order of the Sea Army.
+On December 21, 1942, following the agreement between the minister of the Vichy regime Pierre Laval and the Reich Commissioner Karl Kaufmann on the provision of the French merchant fleet to the Axis forces, the Saumur passed into German hands.
 Transferred to the Italians, it was renamed Tolentino.
 On May 21, 1944, while the Saumur was sailing off the coast of the Pyrénées-Orientales, carrying a cargo of iron ore, it unfortunately crossed paths with the English submarine HMS Upstart.
-Around 18 p.m. on May 21, the freighter was hit by 2 torpedoes, aft and in the middle, which sent it to the bottom, between Cape Béar and Port-Vendres.
-Today, the wreck lies upright on its keel in a depth of 46 meters, at the coordinates: latitude 42° 31' 509 N and longitude 3° 08' 018 E. Despite the impacts of the two torpedoes, the ship sank in one piece.
+Around 18 p.m. on May 21, the cargo ship was hit by 2 torpedoes, at the rear and in the middle, which sent it to the bottom, between Cape Béar and Port-Vendres.
+Today, the wreck lies upright on its keel on a depth of 46 meters, at the coordinates: latitude 42° 31′ 509 N and longitude 3° 08′ 018 E. Despite the impacts of the two torpedoes, the ship sank in just one piece.
 The wreck is accessible to supervised N2 divers.
 (Sea Fortunes and Wrecks in the Gulf of Lion Natural Park 1850-2018 by Laurent Urios, Hervé Levano, Patrice Strazzera)

 Did you find this content useful?